 6. It will prohibit some sales entirely even when the buyer is not prohibited

 The federal check law says that if a sale is delayed due to further investigation being needed, and no resolution is reached after 3 days, the sale can go ahead.
 Oregon law says by close of business the following day (ORS 166.412(3)(c)) for sales through gun dealers.
-However, ORS 166.436 which covers background checks by sellers other than dealers, and which this bill now makes a requirement, has no such provision at all, so if the state police are ‘overwhelmed’ and cannot resolve the question, the sale is never allowed to proceed.
+The more restrictive requirement is followed, so Oregon gun dealers follow the three-day federal guideline.
+However, the current text of ORS 166.435 which resulted from Oregon passing Senate Bill 941 in 2015 which covers background checks by sellers other than dealers, has no such provision at all, so if the state police are ‘overwhelmed’ and cannot resolve the question, the sale is never allowed to proceed.
 As we know that at least 99% of checks are run on law-abiding individuals (see below), there is no reason to prohibit them from trading with each other due to a failure of the check system or its employees.

 7. Good guys (and gals) with guns DO stop bad guys with guns, and decreasing or delaying their ability to keep and bear arms could well cost lives.